Significant-Gravitas/Auto-GPT-Plugins/src/autogpt_plugins/autogpt_gradio_tools/README.md

 ## Installation

-1. Download this repository, and save it as `autogpt-gradiot-ools.zip`
+1. Download this repository, and save it as `autogpt-gradio-tools.zip`
 2. Place the `.zip` file in the plugins directory of your AutoGPT install
 3. Add your twitter API information to the `.env` file within AutoGPT: